-Dr. Rudolph has been appointed the Air Force Command and Control Platform Information Technology Designated Accreditation Authority.
-The DAA responsibility supports proven agility and speed in moving capabilities to the warfighter.
-Dr. Rudolph has also been delegated Research, Development, Test and Evaluation DAA authority for PEO programs, projects and facilities, in particular, supporting early systems engineering, developmental planning and exercises/demonstrations of capability development and delivery.
+Dr. Rudolph has been appointed the Air Force Command and Control (C2) Authorizing Official (AO).
+Using his AO authority (formerly referred to as Designated Accreditation Authority (DAA) to approve new technologies for warfighter use, he has demonstrated proven agility and speed in moving capabilities to the field.
+Recognizing the value of open technology and the ability to assemble capabilities rapidly from information services, he is a pioneer of software only assessments with DoD-wide reciprocity.
+Dr. Rudolph has also been delegated Rapid Cyber Acquisition AO and C2 Research, Development, Test and Evaluation for C2 programs, projects and facilities, in particular, supporting early systems engineering, developmental planning and exercises/demonstrations of capability development and delivery.

-Dr. Rudolph gained system development experience in multiple IT companies.
+Dr. Rudolph gained system development experience in multiple commercial IT companies.
 In March 1994, he co-founded Paradigm Technologies, Inc., an industry partner focused on the application of technologies in creative ways for multiple agencies and commercial enterprises, which he managed with partners until divesting in 2007.
-He is a recognized pioneer in network-based services, open systems and open technology development, such as development on high-level architecture (HLA) and Posix standards, as well as modeling, simulation and analysis technologies, with extensive experience leading government and industry partners to advance technologies for enterprise solutions.
+He is a recognized pioneer in network-based services, open systems and open technology development, and Posix security standards.
+With his extensive expertise of modeling, simulation and analysis technologies, he is a credited leader for development of the high-level architecture (HLA) with extensive experience leading government and industry partners to advance interoperability enterprise solutions.

 1985 Bachelor of Science degree in computer engineering/international strategic studies, University of Massachusetts, Amherst